-A Heroku app running in the Private Space with an attached Heroku Postgres database.
-Note that all Heroku Postgres instances running in a Private Space use one of the
+A Heroku app running in the Private Space or Shield Private Space with an attached Heroku Postgres database.
+All Heroku Postgres instances running in a Private Space or a Shield Private Space use one of the

 Provisioning the Heroku endpoint

-Step 1: Install the Heroku Postgres via PrivateLink CLI plugin
+Step 1: Install the Heroku Data via PrivateLink CLI Plugin

 You can obtain your AWS account ID with the AWS CLI like so: